Tanium vs. Microsoft SCCM: The Ferrari or the Sedan? Or Both?

 - Endpoint Protection: Tanium does not yet have a full Endpoint Protection Platform (EPP) capability, though Tanium Signals — which uses a specific language syntax to build search expressions for process-related events on the endpoint — is a start.
 Tanium also has a partnership with Deep Instinct to provide EPP with Tanium.

 - Speed: Because Tanium operates so fast that it can break things in an environment if not properly operationalized.
 WWT has helped customers operationalize hundreds of thousands of Tanium seats in a single deployment to mitigate this risk.

-- Mobile: Tanium doesn’t support mobile devices and can’t serve as a Mobile Device Manager (MDM) with its current capabilities.
+- Mobile: Tanium doesn't support mobile devices yet and can't serve as a Mobile Device Manager (MDM) with its current capabilities.